mikepthomas/mikepthomas.github.io/static/media/printer-filament.990695c6d447011dce1e.md

 ### eSun ABS+ (Yellow)

-This filament was originally brought to print the [3D LabPrint Piper Cub](3d-lab-print-piper-cub.md) however I won some [Polylite LW-PLA](#polylite-lw-pla-yellow) that I will now ue instead.
+This filament was originally brought to print the [3D LabPrint Piper Cub](3d-lab-print-piper-cub.md) however I won some [Polylite LW-PLA](#polylite-lw-pla-yellow) that I will now use instead.

 |                            Color                             | Hotend Temp | Bed Temp | Slicer Profile                                                                                                                           | Purchased From                                  | Avg Cost | KGs Purchased | Notes                                                                       |
 | :----------------------------------------------------------: | ----------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------- | -------- | ------------- | --------------------------------------------------------------------------- |